 As of December 31, 2021, there are four patent families with national stage applications pending in the U.S., Europe and Canada, for a total of eight pending U.S. and foreign applications, with claims directed to systems encompassing our digital therapeutic platform, and related methods of use in treating cardiometabolic disorders.
 The statutory expiration for any U.S. and foreign patents issuing from these two patent families will be 2038.
 There is also a third patent family with national stage applications pending in the U.S., Europe and Canada, with claims directed to methods for predicting health outcomes and managing chronic medications.
-The statutory expiration for any U.S. and foreign patents issuing in this patent family represented by a pending U.S. provisional application with claims directed to various implementations of nutritional cognitive behavioral therapy in our digital therapeutic platform.
+The statutory expiration for any U.S. and foreign patents issuing in this patent family will be 2039.
+In addition, there is a fourth patent family represented by a pending U.S. provisional application with claims directed to various implementations of nutritional cognitive behavioral therapy in our digital therapeutic platform.
 The statutory expiration for any U.S. and foreign patents issuing in this patent family will be 2041.